stokeydev/cardgame/README.md

 - The font is Gill Sans.
 This was chosen for asthetic reasons, it suites the site.

 Overall, the design intends to make the website seem welcoming, non-threatening and easily accessible.

+### **6. Algorithm**
+ The algorithm is designed to allow each player (the person playing and the computer) to start the game with 15 cards - the aim of the game is for either the player or the computer to win all 30 cards.
+This is achieved by the player 1 (a person) selecting an attribute they believe will be higher than the selected attribute the card player 2 (the computer) has.
+In each scenario, the person can see their card but won't be able to see the computer's card until they select an attribute and clicks the 'Compare Cards' button - this triggers th eevent where the computer's card is revealed, and the deck is adjusted in three ways depending on the selected attribute:
+ -If player 1's selected attribute is higher, the deck is adjusted to add a card to their deck.
+ -If player 2's selected attribute is higher, the deck is adjusted to add a card to their deck.
+ -If player 1's selected attribute is the same as player 2's attribute on their card, the middle stack will add both player 1 and player 2's cards.

+ In the last instance, the winner of the next round gains the cards from the middle stack and the total is adjusted - if there is a draw again then the loop repeats until there is player who wins the cards from the middle stack.

+ The game is goes on this continious loop until a player has 30 cards in their deck.
+In this instance, the person playing will be informed if they won or lost, and the button 'Play again' will appear, allowing them to restart the game.

+ In order to make this a reality, the game consists of two js files: tt_queue.js and tt_game.js.

+The tt_queue.js file contains a class named TopTrumpQueue which has several methods that are responsible for maintaining the deck of cards, shuffling, and drawing cards.
+The constructor function initializes some variables, including an array to hold the cards, the total number of cards in the deck, and a placeholder variable for a dequeued card.
+The enqueue method is used to add a new card to the deck, the getSize method is used to get the total number of cards in the deck, and the dequeue method is used to remove a card from the deck and return it.
+The shuffle method swaps two cards in the array at random a large number of times to shuffle the deck.

+The tt_game.js file contains a class named TopTrumpCard which is used to create an instance of a card with various properties.
+It also initializes some global variables used in the game, including content, result, endGame, noGo, noValue, you, player2, theDeck, player1Card, player2Card, ending, oppStack, yourStack, mainStack, g, i, j, and cardNum.
+It also includes two functions, draw and drawP1Card.
+The draw function checks the status of the game and displays information about the player's and computer's stacks.
+The drawP1Card function is responsible for drawing a card from the deck for player 1 and updating the card information displayed in the HTML file.

+Overall, the code is a simple implementation of a Top Trumps card game using JavaScript.
+It creates a deck of cards, shuffles them, and allows the player to draw a card and compete against the computer's card.
+The game continues until one player has all the cards or until the player decides to end the game.

 ---